Capricorn Coast Parking

 - James Street (Mary Street to Arthur Street) – three (3) hour.

-Paid Parking - Yeppoon Lagoon
+Paid Parking Locations:

 - Anzac Parade Southern Carpark (Keppel Bay Sailing Club) – paid per hour

-- Lagoon Place – paid per hour
+- Lagoon Place (South of the skate park to the roundabout) – paid per hour.

 Livingstone Shire Council is committed to ensuring that it is a livable city now and into the future.
 As part of this commitment there are a number of innovative projects that are being rolled out across the precinct – one of these innovations is the installation of an on-street Smart Parking system.